 In order to properly understand and evaluate our visitors and customers, divide them into strategic segments to understand the differences across each segment.

 It’s especially important to know what these key segments are before we run our AB tests, because otherwise, our tests won’t tell us anything about them.

 Follow the Proven System A/B Testing Agencies Use

 AB testing research is a fundamental part of any proven CRO framework, and it’s an important part of what separates an ROI-generating A/B testing agency from a waste of money.

-As you finish up the year and move into 2017, it’s time to take things up a notch.
-In 2016, hundreds of businesses drastically improved their bottom lines via a proven, systematic CRO process.
+As you finish up the year and move into a brand new one, it’s time to take things up a notch.
+In the past, hundreds of businesses drastically improved their bottom lines via a proven, systematic CRO process.

 Why not join the party?
 Take our free gift and click here to schedule a call with one of our CRO professionals.